 25 tables / 6 servers ≈ 4.2 tables per server

 If you’re struggling to find enough servers, Qwick is here to help!
-Qwick connects you to experienced hospitality freelancers to fill open shifts at your business.
-Our platform makes staffing your restaurant a breeze.
+Qwick connects you to experienced hospitality professionals to fill open shifts at your business.
+Staff up in advance, or even call in the Qwick crew for last-minute needs.
 Create an account for free to get started!

 So, how many cooks do you need to be fully staffed?
 Three?
 Five?
 More?
-This may vary depending on the complexity of your restaurant’s menu and the size of the kitchen, but the average is 4 back-of-house staff members per 50 tables in a casual seated restaurant.
+This number can vary depending on the complexity of your restaurant’s menu and the size of the kitchen, but the average is four back of house staff members per 50 tables in a casual seated restaurant.

-This average number of staff members includes chefs and prep cooks in the back-of-house setting.
-These 4 cooks should be able to manage cooking meals for up to 50 tables during their shift.
+This average number of staff members includes chefs and prep cooks in the back of house setting.
+These four cooks should be able to manage cooking meals for up to 50 tables during their shift.
 However, this number could change depending on the experience levels of the staff.

 Now that you know how many servers and cooks you need per shift, it’s time to fill those open shifts.
 If you are looking for qualified cooks, servers, hosts, and other restaurant positions, look no further than Qwick.

-If you’ve written a killer server job description, but are still short on staff, create a Qwick account today!
-Qwick’s professional platform for the hospitality industry connects businesses seeking to fill shifts with skilled freelancers eager to work.
+If you’ve written a killer server job description, but are still short on staff, create a Qwick account today.
+Qwick’s professional platform for the hospitality industry connects businesses seeking to fill shifts with skilled professionals eager to work.

-Staff your shifts with dependable talent quickly on our platform.
-We do all the prep work for you by vetting freelancers and verifying their experience and certifications.
-Then once they’ve met our qualifications, they can join the thousands of other freelancers picking up shifts using Qwick.
-It’s that easy — create an account to start filling shifts with Qwick!
+Staff shifts with dependable talent quickly on the Qwick platform.
+We do all the prep work for you by vetting professionals and verifying their experience and certifications.
+Then once they’ve met our qualifications, they can join the thousands of other professionals picking up shifts using Qwick.
+It’s that easy—create an account to start filling shifts with Qwick today.

 Posted by: